corrosion-rs/corrosion/doc/src/ffi_bindings.md

 This is not available on a stable released version yet, and the details are subject to change.
 {{#include ../../cmake/Corrosion.cmake:corrosion_cbindgen}}

-### Current limitations

-- The current version regenerates the bindings more often then necessary to be on the safe side, but an upstream PR is open to solve this in a future cbindgen version.

 ## cxx integration

 ⚠️⚠️⚠️ **EXPERIMENTAL** ⚠️⚠️⚠️